Chen-KaiTsai/GPGPU_OpenCL/README.md

 # GPGPU_OpenCL
 Some common GPGPU algorithms with OpenCL on Nvidia GPU.

-This repository with the HackMD document include what optimization skills are provided to different implemented algorithms.
+This repository comes with a HackMD document include what optimization skills are provided to different implemented algorithms.
 This is used by me as a reference when working on implementing different algorithms on GPU.

 # HackMD Document
 https://hackmd.io/@Erebustsai/Byul7e-Up